matthew-cunning/ufo/README.md

 Submission for itch.io GBJam 11 game jam.

 To run the game:
-Load the .gb ROM in your emulator of choice.
+Load the .gb rom in your emulator of choice.

 To compile the source code into a .gb rom (Windows):
 Run the compile.bat script